Rethinking Retail: To Repurpose, or Reconstruct?

 Pandemic Repositioning the “Experience” at the Center of It All

 Brick-and-mortar retail was already suffering an identity crisis, long before lockdowns and social distancing became “the new normal.”
 Big boxes were going extinct, online retailers were devouring market share, and inline storefronts were increasingly adorned with vacancy signs.
+Strategies for hedging against the “retail apocalypse” (probably more of an evolution) and for rethinking retail centers have become increasingly important in the past several years.

 Then a global health crisis came along and accelerated the pace of change all the more.